What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 NAD+ levels decline over time.
 By middle age, your NAD+ levels may drop significantly (some sources say by 50% or more compared to youth) due to factors like increased NAD+ consumption by cellular processes and slower NAD+ recycling.

-Lower NAD+ impairs cells’ ability to generate energy and repair themselves, potentially accelerating aging effects.
+Age-associated physiological decline of NAD+ impairs cells’ ability to generate energy and repair themselves, potentially accelerating aging effects.
+This decline in NAD+ can trigger a robustness breakdown—a cascade of functional defects in vital organs and tissues that contributes to age-related deterioration across multiple biological systems.
 In fact, studies have observed that people with age-related conditions have less NAD+.
 For instance, people with type 2 diabetes or fatty liver disease have lower NAD+ levels than healthy individuals of the same age.
-T

 Scientists speculate that maintaining higher NAD+ levels as we age could support better cellular function.
 That’s where NMN supplements come in.
 By providing extra NMN, the goal is to raise NAD+ and possibly mitigate some age-related decline in cell health.